Course Outline

 • Understanding network architecture for government networks

-• Network security protocols for government systems
+• Network security protocols for government use

 Threats to Network Security

-• Network-based attacks: Distributed Denial of Service (DDoS), Man-in-the-Middle (MitM), and others
+• Network-based attacks: DDoS, Man-in-the-Middle (MitM), etc.

-• Exploiting network vulnerabilities in government networks
+• Exploiting network vulnerabilities in government systems

 Securing the Network